Loncastuximab tesirine: History

-Two phase I trials are evaluating the medication in people with relapsed or refractory B-cell non-Hodgkin’s lymphoma and relapsed or refractory B-cell acute lymphoblastic leukemia.
-At the 14th International Conference on Malignant Lymphoma interim results from a Phase I, open-label, dose-escalating study designed to evaluate the treatment of loncastuximab tesirine in relapsed or refractory non-Hodgkin’s lymphoma were presented.
-Among the patients enrolled at the time of the data cutoff the overall response rate was 61% in the total patient population (42% complete response and 19% partial response) and in patients with relapsing or refractory diffuse large B-cell lymphoma (DLBCL) the overall response rate was 57% (43% complete response and 14% partial response).
+The benefit and side effects of loncastuximab tesirine were evaluated in one clinical trial, ADCT-402-201 (LOTIS-2 / NCT03589469), that included 145 participants with relapsed or refractory diffuse large B-cell lymphoma after at least two prior treatments that did not work or were no longer working.
+Participants received loncastuximab tesirine 0.15 mg/kg every 3 weeks for 2 treatment cycles, then 0.075 mg/kg every 3 weeks for subsequent treatment cycles.
+Loncastuximab tesirine treatment was continued until either disease worsened or participants experienced unacceptable side effects (toxicity).
+The benefit of loncastuximab tesirine was evaluated by measuring how many participants had complete or partial tumor shrinkage (response) and by how long that response lasted.
+Participants in the clinical trial were also evaluated for side effects for the purpose of this drug application.
+Trials were conducted at 28 sites in the United States, the United Kingdom, Italy, and Switzerland.

 Loncastuximab tesirine was granted orphan drug designation by the FDA for the treatment of diffuse large B-cell lymphoma.
+Loncastuximab tesirine was approved under FDA's accelerated approval program.

 Society and culture

 Legal status

-On 15 September 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Zynlonta, intended for the treatment of adults with diffuse large B-cell lymphoma (DLBCL) and high-grade B-cell lymphoma (HGBL).
+In September 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Zynlonta, intended for the treatment of adults with diffuse large B-cell lymphoma (DLBCL) and high-grade B-cell lymphoma (HGBL).
 The applicant for this medicinal product is ADC Therapeutics (NL) B.V.
 Loncastuximab tesirine was approved for medical use in the European Union in December 2022.

 Research

-Given its mechanism of action, loncastiximab tesirinine may be appealing in patients ineligible for CAR-T cell therapy.
+Given its mechanism of action, loncastuximab tesirine may be appealing in patients ineligible for CAR-T cell therapy.